 Deputies arrest Spokane Valley man in connection with October shooting

 Jul.
-8—Spokane Valley deputies arrested a man on Wednesday night in connection with an October 2021 shooting at a gas station near Sprague Avenue and Adams Road.
+8—Spokane Valley deputies arrested a man on Wednesday in connection with an October shooting at a gas station near Sprague Avenue and Adams Road.

-Spokane Valley deputies arrested Christopher Huntsinger, 26, on suspicion of two counts of first-degree assault and one count of first-degree unlawful possession of a firearm, according to a release from the Spokane County Sheriff's Office.
+Deputies arrested Christopher Huntsinger, 26, on suspicion of two counts of first-degree assault and one count of first-degree unlawful possession of a firearm, according to a news release from the Spokane County Sheriff's Office.

-Deputies found Huntsinger at a residence on the 5500 block of Eastwood Avenue in Spokane Valley at about 3:50 p.m. on Wednesday night.
-Police established a perimeter while SWAT team and negotiators responded to the scene, the release said.
+Deputies found Huntsinger at a residence on the 5500 block of Eastwood Avenue in Spokane Valley at about 3:50 p.m.
+Wednesday.
+Police established a perimeter while a SWAT team and negotiators responded to the scene, the release said.
 Several other people were detained without incident.

-According to court documents, Huntsinger shot Niles Nicola, after Nicola attempted to retrieve some personal items from the property he was staying at, 414 Pines Rd. in Spokane Valley.
+According to court documents, Huntsinger shot Niles Nicola after Nicola attempted to retrieve personal items from a property at N. 414 Pines Road.

-Nicola, along with another man, drove by the property but heard what sounded like a shot or a firecracker, so they drove away, the documents said.
-The owner of the property then followed their car to a nearby Walgreens on Pines Road and confronted them.
+Nicola, with another man, drove by the property but heard what sounded like a shot or a firecracker, so they drove away, documents said.
+The property owner followed their car to a nearby Walgreens and confronted them.

-Two other men, including Huntsinger, joined the property owner in the confrontation, according to the documents.
-Nicola and the other man drove away again, but were chased by the three men who were in two SUVs.
+A man and Huntsinger joined the property owner in the confrontation, according to documents.
+Nicola and the other man drove away, but were chased by the three men in two SUVs.

-A final confrontation ensued at the Mobil gas station at 14704 Sprague Ave. when Nicola's vehicle was surrounded by the SUVs and the three men.
-As Nicola attempted to drive away, Huntsinger allegedly fired five rounds from a handgun, striking him once in the back and injuring his lungs and ribs, court documents said.
+A final confrontation ensued at the Mobil gas station at 14704 Sprague Ave., where Nicola's car was surrounded by the SUVs.
+As Nicola attempted to drive away, Huntsinger allegedly fired five rounds from a handgun, striking him in the back and injuring his lungs and ribs, documents said.

 Nicola was dropped off at MultiCare Valley Hospital about 10 minutes later.